fmenardo/Bgt_fungicides_2024/Dataset/Dataset.md

 # Dataset and WGS pipeline
-We use the dataset <ins>Europe+</ins> from the publication XXX link.
+We use the dataset <ins>Europe+</ins> from the Jigisha et al. 2024 (link).
 This datatset comprises 415 Bgt isolates that were sampled between 25 and 60 degree latitude North, and between -9 and 60 degree longitude.

-add links

-We use the bam files and vcf files produced by the study Jigisha et al. 2024 (link)..
-For details about the WGS pipeline see XXXX
+We use the vcf file produced by Jigisha et al. 2024 as a starting üoint for most if the analyes.
+The vcf can be downloaded here (link).
+For details about the WGS pipeline see the original repository (link).

-add links

-add list with samples and metadata
+The list of all samples with metadata can be found here (link).